 This is advice from the Department for Education.
 It is non-statutory and has been produced to help schools and governing bodies review and revise their processes for decisions on teachers' and leadership pay.
-It should be read alongside the School Teachers' Pay and Conditions Document (STPCD) 2016.
+It should be read alongside the School Teachers' Pay and Conditions Document (STPCD) 2017.

 Decisions about teachers' pay progression are now linked to performance.
-All pay awards to individuals need to take account of performance.
+All individual pay awards need to take account of performance.
 There is no need for a school to award an increase to an individual unless it is merited by performance in accordance with their pay policy.